Phanty133/VITC2020/README.md

 # VITC2020
 After 3 weeks of procrastination, hopefully it will have been worth the 3 day code sprint.

+## JUST THE SIMULATION - FOR THE VITC2020 JUDGES

+Run /dist/index.html

 ## Installation

 Download packages: `npm i`